bejean/advanced-search-by-my-solr-server/readme.txt

 = Prerequisite =

-A Solr server installed and configured with the provided schema.xml file.
+A Solr server 3.6.0 or &gt; installed and configured with the provided schema.xml file.
 This file is configured for English content.
 Update this file according to your content language.

 In order to have spell checking work, in your solrconfig.xml file, check :